emissary-ingress/emissary/docs/reference/modules.md

 #### `use_proxy_proto`

 Many load balancers can use the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) to convey information about the connection they are proxying.
-In order to support this in Ambassador, you'll need to set `use_proxy_protocol` to `true`; this is not the default since the PROXY protocol is not compatible with HTTP.
+In order to support this in Ambassador, you'll need to set `use_proxy_proto` to `true`; this is not the default since the PROXY protocol is not compatible with HTTP.

 #### Probes